 Flea and tick yard spray buying guide

 No flea and tick killer spray is “perfect” for every situation – some are better in some cases, others are better in others.
 The quickest path to success is to match the strengths of the product with the needs of your yard.
-This is going to take a lot of time and research, but it will save you much more time and money in buying and spraying with the wrong product.
+This is going to take time and research, but it will save you much more time and money in buying and spraying with the wrong product.

-Other useful information on tick and flea yard sprays
+Other useful information on ticks and fleas

-Another good idea is to always wear bright colors.
-They don’t repel ticks or anything like that (how easy would that be?) but they do make them easier to spot.
-If you are bitten by a tick, never try to remove them with your bare hands.
-Use tweezers or rubber gloves, grab the tick close to your skin and pull it straight out with steady pressure.
+To lessen the chances of getting bitten by a tick, you should always wear long socks, closed-toed shoes, and long pants when walking through grass.
+Tuck your pants into your socks and tape the seam between them for extra protection.
+Long-sleeved shirts are also advisable.
+Wear repellent (mostly on clothes, but some on exposed skin).
+The best contain 10-30% DEET.
+Another good idea is to always wear light colors.
+They don’t repel ticks (how easy would that be?) but they do make them easier to spot.
+If you are bitten by a tick, never try to remove them with your fingers.
+Using tweezers, grab the tick close to your skin and pull it straight out with steady pressure.

 Tips for using yard spray for fleas & ticks